If you’re visiting South Wales, you should spend a couple of days exploring the attractions of Cardiff before heading out.

 St. Fagans Museum of Natural History

 St. Fagans Museum of Natural History is another free attraction.
-If you drive, as it is out of the city centre, it is £6 all day.
+If you drive, as it is outside of the city centre, it is £7 all day.

-Farmhouses, outbuildings, historic buildings and St. Fagans Castle are in this parkland which you can easily walk around and is wheelchair and pram-friendly.
+Farmhouses, outbuildings, historic buildings, and St. Fagans Castle are in this parkland, which is wheelchair—and pram-friendly.

 The inside of these buildings is furnished as it would have been in their time.

 You can buy a map at the entrance for .50p, which leads you around the numbered buildings.
-There is also detailed information at each location, telling you when the building was built and what it was used for.
+Each location also has detailed information, telling you when the building was built and what it was used for.

-The last place to visit is St Fagans Castle, an Elizabethan Manor House that was owned by the Earl of Plymouth.
-It was used as a Red Cross Hospital for wounded soldiers during WWI.
+The last place to visit is St Fagans Castle, an Elizabethan Manor House owned by the Earl of Plymouth.
+During WWI, it was used as a Red Cross Hospital for wounded soldiers.
 In 1946, the Earl gifted the castle and grounds to the nation to create this museum.

 It takes about 3-4 hours to go around.
 It’s a great place to learn about our living habits throughout the centuries.